Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_semantic_prompt_guard.md

 Optional:

 - `embeddings` (Attributes) (see [below for nested schema](#nestedatt--config--embeddings))
-- `llm_format` (String) LLM input and output format and schema to use. must be one of ["bedrock", "gemini", "openai"]
+- `llm_format` (String) LLM input and output format and schema to use.
+Default: "openai"; must be one of ["bedrock", "gemini", "openai"]
 - `rules` (Attributes) (see [below for nested schema](#nestedatt--config--rules))
 - `search` (Attributes) (see [below for nested schema](#nestedatt--config--search))
 - `vectordb` (Attributes) (see [below for nested schema](#nestedatt--config--vectordb))